-The ADC081500 is capable of impressive speeds and performance at very low power levels for its speed.
+The ADC08D1000 is capable of impressive speeds and performance at very low power levels for its speed.
 However, the power consumption is still high enough to require attention to thermal management.
-For reliability reasons, the die temperature should be kept to a maximum of 130°C. That is, T_A (ambient temperature) plus ADC power consumption times θ{JA} (junction to ambient thermal resistance) should not exceed 130°C. This is not a problem if the ambient temperature is kept to a maximum of +85°C as specified in the Operating Ratings section.
+For reliability reasons, the die temperature should be kept to a maximum of 130°C. That is, t_A (ambient temperature) plus ADC power consumption times θ{JA} (junction to ambient thermal resistance) should not exceed 130°C. This is not a problem if the ambient temperature is kept to a maximum of +85°C with the requisite amount of airflow as specified in the Operating Ratings section.